nicklockwood/GLView/README.md

 The sprite sheet formats supported by GLImageMap include metadata indicating whether the texture file has premultiplied alpha or not, so no further work is needed when loading sprite sheets with GLImageMap.

-Using Xcode 5 / SpriteKit texture atlasses
+Using Xcode 5 / SpriteKit texture atlases
 ---------------------------------------------

 The GLView library can load sprites stored in the Xcode 5 / SpriteKit texture atlas format.
 To use a texture atlas, first create a folder containing all of your sprite images (both standard and @2x variants) with the extension .atlas, and add it to your project.